vvr25/mywebclass-simulation-intermediate/sprint_1_project_analysis.md

 ### Read the project requirements below and the Project Analysis Scenario Section after these instructions:

-1. Conduct legal research for the website, implement necessary changes, perform testing and resolve any issues that arise.
+Conduct legal research for the website, implement necessary changes, perform testing and resolve any issues that arise.
-2. Conduct research and implement internationalization features for the website, perform testing and resolve any issues that arise.
+Conduct research and implement internationalization features for the website, perform testing and resolve any issues that arise.
-3. Conduct SEO research, implement changes, perform testing and resolve any issues that arise.
+Conduct SEO research, implement changes, perform testing and resolve any issues that arise.
-4. Conduct web accessibility research, implement changes, perform testing and resolve any issues that arise.
+Conduct web accessibility research, implement changes, perform testing and resolve any issues that arise.
-5. Develop a responsive content template and homepage for the website.
+Develop a responsive content template and homepage for the website.
-6. Implement GDPR requirements with Google Analytics using Consent API and Javascript.
+Implement GDPR requirements with Google Analytics using Consent API and Javascript.
-7. Develop and perform testing with automated tests that can be used to measure site performance in the browser using Playwright
+Develop and perform testing with automated tests that can be used to measure site performance in the browser using Playwright.
-8. Set up a deployment that all members of your team can see to view the progress of the sprint
+Set up a deployment that all members of your team can see to view the progress of the sprint.
-9. Measure deployment times and research ways to improve them and implement measurable improvements
+Measure deployment times and research ways to improve them and implement measurable improvements.
-10. Measure automated test times and research ways to improve them and implement measurable improvements
+Measure automated test times and research ways to improve them and implement measurable improvements.
-11. Create easy-to-understand and reliable instructions for installing the project on the developers mac or Windows computer
+Create easy-to-understand and reliable instructions for installing the project on the developers' Mac or Windows computer.
-12. Create easy-to-understand instructions and scripts to deploy the project and if necessary how to set up the development server
+Create easy-to-understand instructions and scripts to deploy the project and, if necessary, how to set up the development server.
 ## Step 2 - Break Down Epics into Smaller User Stories:

 - Divide the epics into smaller user stories to make it easier to manage the project and track progress.